Tower blocks in Great Britain: Social issues

 Coleman's 1985 work argues that in trying to emulate Le Corbusier's ideas, the tower-block planners only succeeded in encouraging social problems.

 Although architects and local authorities intended the opposite, tower blocks quickly became, as Hanley sharply stated, "slums in the sky".
-Due to demanding deadlines, complicated construction practices were rushed, and many tower blocks experienced structural decay as a result – roofs leaked, concrete suffered spalling, steel corroded, and damp penetrated the buildings.
-Unfortunately, by replicating tower blocks across the nation, planners "disastrously" replicated design faults.
+Due to demanding deadlines, pre-fabricated construction methods were used - most commonly Large Panel System (LPS) building.
+However, many of these construction methods were fundamentally flawed in their unsuitability for the typical inclement weather experienced in the British Isles, compounded by rushed and improper assembly of the buildings.
+As a result, many tower blocks experienced structural decay – roofs leaked, concrete suffered spalling, steel corroded, and damp penetrated the buildings.
+Unfortunately, by replicating 'off-the-peg" tower block designs across the nation, planners "disastrously" replicated design faults.
 In many tower blocks, concrete quickly exhibited signs of decay; cracks soon formed and destabilised the buildings.
 The partial collapse of the Ronan Point tower block is an infamous example of the hasty and substandard construction that occurred in a number of the towers.
 The tower blocks quickly lost their "futuristic" look; concrete turned from the crisp white the designers had imagined to a dull grey, stained by pollution.